Design note 4 - what do we mean?

 Our schools will recognise good attendance and celebrate with pupils and their families.
 Please see each school’s individual protocol for what this looks like in each school.

 All our schools will use daily, weekly, half termly and annual attendance and punctuality data to analyse what is working well and what needs to improve.
-The data will be compared to local schools as well as the national attendance data held by the Department for Education (DfE).
+The data will be compared to local schools, similar schools, regional schools as well as all other national attendance data held by the Department for Education (DfE).
 This data will drive initiatives to improve attendance and punctuality in each school.

 Data collected for individual pupils will enable schools to target support to help improve attendance and/or punctuality for individuals and groups.